NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Desiccating Inhalation.md

 * * *

 You draw in the moisture from nearby creatures, draining them dry to heal your wounds.
 Creatures in a 30-foot cone take 0d8 void damage, with a Reflex check save against your class DC.
-A creature that critically fails this saving throw is also [[Conditions/Drained|Drained 1]].
+A creature that critically fails this saving throw is also [[Drained|Drained 1]].
 As long as at least one creature was damaged by your Desiccating Inhalation, you regain HP equal to your level.

 At 14th level and every 2 levels thereafter, the damage increases by 1d8.